-Sentiment analysis basically boils down to getting computers to read blocks of text and decide if the blocks say positive, negative or neural things about their subjects.
-There are several different processes that can be used to do this assessment, but they all aim to produce the same thing: a clear understanding of the sentiment of blocks of text.
+Sentiment involves getting computers to read blocks of text and decide if the blocks say positive, negative or neural things about their subjects.
+There are several different processes that can be used to do this assessment.
+That said, they all aim to produce the same thing: a clear understanding of the sentiment of blocks of text.

 The World of Work Project View

-We think that sentiment analysis is fascinating as a subject and that it’s a powerful tool.
-It’s another example of the added insight that computers can bring us as their learning capabilities increase and as we become able to provide them with more and more data points.
+We think that sentiment analysis in the workplace is fascinating as a subject and that it’s a powerful tool.
+It’s another example of the added insight that computers can bring us in the world of work.
+As our data sets increase and as computers become better at learning, we’ll get even better at it.